atriumlts/subpixel/README.md

 in with meanigful values.
 Maybe even worse, these zero values have no gradient information that can be backpropagated through.

-To cope with that problem, Shi et. al [1] proposed what I argue to be one the most useful recent convnet tricks.
+To cope with that problem, Shi et. al [1] proposed what we argue to be one the most useful recent convnet tricks.
 Note: this is biased because my rearch is mostly on generative models.
 They proposed a subpixel convolutional neural network layer for upscaling.
 This